2016 Halim Airport runway collision

-On 4 April 2016, Batik Air Flight 7703, a scheduled domestic flight operated by Lion Air's subsidiary Batik Air, collided during its take-off roll with a TransNusa Air Services aircraft, which was being towed across the runway.
-Batik Air Flight 7703 was operating from Halim Perdanakusuma Airport in Jakarta to Sultan Hasanuddin International Airport in Makassar.
-While taking off from Halim Perdanakusuma Airport, the Boeing 737-800 operating the flight collided with a ATR 42-600.
+On 4 April 2016, Batik Air Flight 7703, a scheduled domestic flight operated by a Boeing 737-800 owned by Lion Air's subsidiary Batik Air, collided during its take-off roll with a TransNusa Air Services ATR 42, which was being towed across the runway.
+Batik Air Flight 7703 was operating from Halim Perdanakusuma International Airport in Jakarta to Sultan Hasanuddin International Airport in Makassar.

 No one was killed or injured in the accident and Angkasa Pura, Indonesia's Airport Management Authority, asked the Indonesian National Transportation Safety Committee (NTSC) to investigate the accident.
 Minister of Transportation Ignasius Jonan also asked the Director General of Civil Aviation to call the NTSC to investigate the cause of the accident, later criticising Angkasa Pura for the vacuum of power at Halim Perdanakusuma Airport for the past two weeks.

 Background

-Halim Perdanakusuma Airport is a commercial and military airport located in East Jakarta.
+Halim Perdanakusuma International Airport is a commercial and military airport located in East Jakarta.
 The airport, formerly a military-only airport, became a civilian facility in the 1974, before converting into a military facility again in 1991 following the completion of Soekarno–Hatta International Airport in nearby Tangerang.
 In 2013, the airport was once again allowed to serve commercial flights.
-This was due to the congested Soekarno–Hatta Airport, and this move to change Halim into a joint commercial and military airport would decrease the congestion at Soekarno–Hatta Airport.
+This was due to the congested Soekarno–Hatta International Airport, and this move to change Halim into a joint commercial and military airport would decrease the congestion at Soekarno–Hatta Airport.
 However, the facilities in the airport were not sufficient for handling commercial airliners.
-Several politicians criticised the decision to change the operation of Halim Perdanakusuma Airport from military to joint-use.
-Several of them asked the government to change the airport back to military; they hoped that the airport would change back into a military airport after completion of the expansion plan in Soekarno–Hatta Airport.
+Several politicians criticised the decision to change the operation of Halim Perdanakusuma International Airport from military to joint-use.
+Several of them asked the government to change the airport back to military; they hoped that the airport would change back into a military airport after completion of the expansion plan in Soekarno–Hatta International Airport.